 Additionally, Bossa has undertaken multiple research and development projects in order to better understand and reduce environmental impacts.
 Some of these include: design of a waste recovery system for a spinning mill; utilisation of natural dyes; development of recycled cotton in blended denims; as well as undertaking studies on their carbon dioxide emissions and reduction measures.

-The use of toxic synthetic indigo dye poses a major threat to environmental and human health near manufacturing facilities.
-Outland Denim addresses this issue by using natural indigo dyes derived from a plant species called Indigofera.
+The use of toxic synthetic indigo dye poses a major threat to environmental and human health in and near manufacturing facilities.
+Outland Denim addresses this issue by prioritising the use of natural indigo dyes for its denim, derived from a plant species called Indigofera.
 Use of natural vegetable dyes means that workers are exposed to less toxic chemicals and the likelihood or severity of water pollution is reduced, leading to an overall increase in the sustainability of our jeans.
+Outland ensures any non-vegetable dyes meet the Global Organic Textile Standard certification or have been tested for harmful chemicals by Oeko-Tex Standard.

 The mining of metal for uses in zippers and studs for jeans can cause a multitude of environmental impacts that are felt for generations.
 Outland Denim is reducing its impact by using YKK as a supplier of zippers.
 YKK tries to reduce its environmental impact by creating zips from recycled materials.
 It is part of the Zero Discharge of Hazardous Chemicals Initiative (ZDHC), which aims to reduce usage of hazardous chemicals and their discharge into the environment, and won the Biodiversity Protection Award in 2014 for environmental stewardship.
 Social stewardship is also demonstrated by YKK through the provision of: vocational training and educational support for young people; a childcare centre for utilisation by their Bangladeshi workers; free health examinations for employees and their communities; and equal opportunity for all employees.